 The cost and itinerary of Mera Peak Climbing depend on the route you choose and the number of days that you plan to trek.
 It typically takes 15 days to reach the summit of Mera Peak.
 The full itinerary includes acclimatization days and rest days so that you can reach the summit safely.

 The cost of a 15-day Mera Peak Climbing package typically ranges from USD 1,800-2,500 per person.
-This package includes all necessary permits and equipment, as well as meals, accommodation and services of a professional trekking guide and porter.
+This package includes all necessary permits and equipment, as well as meals, accommodation, and services of a professional trekking guide and porter.

 The itinerary starts from Kathmandu, where you will prepare for the trek with your guide and porter before taking a flight to Lukla Airport.
 From there, you will trek to the Chuthanga

-On the way to Mera Peak summit, you will visit several villages, including Khote, Tangnag, Khare and Mera Peak Base Camp.
+On the way to Mera Peak Summit, you will visit several villages, including Khote, Tangnag, Khare, and Mera Peak Base Camp.
 You will also have the opportunity to cross one passe: Zatrwa La Pass (4,600m-15091ft).

 Once you have successfully summited Mera Peak, you will enjoy spectacular views of Mt Everest and other surrounding mountains before descending back to Khare.
-You will then continue your trek back to Lukla and take a flight back to Kathmandu.
+You will then continue your trek back to Lukla and flight back to Kathmandu.

 Mera Peak Climbing is an incredible experience that will take you to the highest Peak in Nepal and provide you with a breathtaking view of some of the most majestic mountains in the world.
 For an unforgettable adventure.